 Cesario is the author of the books ‘Coaching Agile Organization’, ‘EMERGENT – Lean & Agile adoption’ and co-author of the book ‘A Scrum Book’.
 He is a frequently invited speaker at conferences around the world and organizer of the international Large Scale Scrum (LeSS) conferences.

 The Certified LeSS Practioner course is an in-depth 3-day course covering the LeSS organization design principles, framework and rules, and guides.
 It provides essential information for adopting LeSS to your product development group.
 This highly interactive course ensures you are ready to start adopting LeSS in your organization!
 The course covers the fundamental LeSS principles and thinking tools, hands-on tools, stories on LeSS adoptions, exercises, and extensive LeSS Q&A to ensure we discuss the topics most of the interest to the participants.

 All participants will be a Certified LeSS Practitioner and will get an account on less.works.
 Here they can find additional information about LeSS, share course information and stay in contact with the other course participants.
 All participants get a copy of the book: Large-Scale Scrum: More with LeSS.

 Basic Scrum knowledge is expected and can be achieved by attending a Professional Scrum Master Training, Professional Scrum Product Owner Training or thoroughly reading Scrum introduction material such as the Scrum Primer and practicing Scrum.

 Want to learn more about how we have implemented LeSS?
-Please read our case studies at the bottom of this page including our white paper Scale Your Product NOT your Scrum.
+Please read our case studies at the bottom of this page including our paper, Why your current approach to Scaling Agility Isn’t working and Scale Your Product NOT your Scrum.

 In this 3 day training the following topics are discussed: